atom/welcome/docs/events.md

 ## Counters

-Currently the Welcome package does not log any counter event.
+Currently the Welcome package does not log any counter events.

 ## Timing events